pytorch/executorch/0.2/_sources/build-run-coreml.md.txt

 # Building and Running ExecuTorch with Core ML Backend

 Core ML delegate uses Core ML APIs to enable running neural networks via Apple's hardware acceleration.
-For more about coreml you can read [here](https://developer.apple.com/documentation/coreml).
+For more about Core ML you can read [here](https://developer.apple.com/documentation/coreml).
 In this tutorial, we will walk through the steps of lowering a PyTorch model to Core ML delegate

 ::::{grid} 2